Sociocultural anthropology

 Sociocultural anthropology is a term used to refer to social anthropology and cultural anthropology together.
 It is one of the four main branches of anthropology.
-Sociocultural anthropologists focus on the study of society and culture, while often interested in cultural diversity and universalism.
+Sociocultural anthropologists focus on the study of society and culture, although often interested in cultural diversity and universalism.

-Sociocultural anthropologists recognise a change in the nature of the field and that a previous focus on traditional tribal perspectives has shifted to a contemporary understanding.
-Methodologies have altered accordingly, and the discipline continues to evolve with that of society.
-Globalisation has contributed to the changing influence of the state on individuals and their interactions.
+Sociocultural anthropologists recognise a change in the nature of the field: that a previous focus on traditional tribal perspectives has shifted to a contemporary understanding; that methodologies have altered, accordingly; that the discipline continues to evolve with that of society; and that globalisation has contributed to the changing influence of the state on individuals and their interactions.

 Overview

-The rubric cultural anthropology is generally applied to ethnographic works that are holistic in approach, are oriented to the ways in which culture affects individual experience, or aim to provide a rounded view of the knowledge, customs, and institutions of a people.
-Cultural anthropology focuses on how individuals make sense of the world around them using knowledge, beliefs, morals, arts, laws and customs of groups.
+The term cultural anthropology is generally applied to ethnographic works that are holistic in approach.
+Its principal focus is the study of how culture affects individual experience with the aim of providing comprehensive understanding of the knowledge, customs, and institutions of a people.
+Cultural anthropology focuses on how individuals make sense of the world around them using the knowledge, beliefs, morals, arts, laws, and customs of groups.

-Social anthropology is a term applied to ethnographic works that attempt to isolate a particular system of social relations such as those that comprise domestic life, economy, law, politics, or religion, give analytical priority to the organizational bases of social life, and attend to cultural phenomena as somewhat secondary to the main issues of social scientific inquiry.
+Social anthropology is a term applied to ethnographic works that attempt to isolate a particular system of social relations, such as those that comprise domestic life, economy, law, politics, or religion; give analytical priority to the organisational bases of social life; and attend to cultural phenomena as somewhat secondary to the main issues of social scientific inquiry.

-Sociocultural anthropology, which is understood to include linguistic anthropology, is concerned with the problem of difference and similarity within and between human populations.
-The discipline arose through the expansion of European colonial empires, and its practices and theories have been questioned and reformulated along with processes of decolonization.
-Such issues have re-emerged as transnational processes have challenged the centrality of the nation-state to theorizations about culture and power.
-New challenges have emerged as public debates about multiculturalism and the increasing use of the culture concept outside of the academy and among peoples studied by anthropology.
+Sociocultural anthropology, which is understood to include linguistic anthropology, is concerned with the difference and similarity within and between human populations.
+The discipline arose through the expansion of European colonial empires, giving rise to theories and practices that have undergone challenges and reformulations with the advent of decolonisation.
+Such considerations have re-emerged as transnational processes and challenged the centrality of the nation-state in favor of theories about culture and power.
+New challenges have emerged as public debates about multiculturalism and the increasing use of cultural concepts within the field of anthropology.

 History

 The synergy of sociology and anthropology was initially developed during the early 1920s by European scholars.
 Both disciplines shared a common search for a science of society.
-During the 20th century, the disciplines diverged further to as cultural studies were integrated, centralising geographical and methodological features.
+During the 20th century, however, the disciplines diverged as cultural studies began to emphasize the geographical and methodological underpinnings in an attempt for a more holistic understanding.